kontsevoy/log/README.md

 	// syslog flags:
 	sysl.SetFlags(0)

-  // write into both logs (syslog and stdout) with 3 different priorities:
-	lg.Info("This is info")
+        // write into both logs (syslog and stdout) with 3 different priorities: lg.Info("This is info")
 	lg.Warning("This is warning")
 	lg.Error("This is error")

-	// configure standard log to write via logga: log.SetOutput(writer)
+	// configure standard log to write via our log: log.SetOutput(writer)
 	log.Println("logang log output")
 }